29+ Best Things To Do in Barcelona

 12. Admire Casa Batlló

 Visit Casa Batlló, a stunning building designed by Gaudí.
-Admire its special outside that looks like the sea, and explore inside with its cool shapes and bright colors.
+Admire its special exterior, which looks like the sea, and explore inside, with its cool shapes and bright colors.

 Read also: Hidden Islands in Europe